MattMagg/ACUTIS/docs/development_plan.md

 - Identify hardware constraints and safety considerations.

 ## Stage 2: Simulation Foundation
-- Maintain a lightweight codebase to model components.
+- Maintain a lightweight environment to model components.
 - Use simple scripts to explore collar motion and signal capture workflows.
-- Introduce simulation and scanner modules to exercise the pseudocode pipeline.
+- Introduce simulation and scanner concepts to exercise the planned workflow.

 ## Stage 3: Hardware Prototypes
 - Build an initial collar mechanism and experiment with air-coupled transducers.